Skywind555/Battlerite/Features_To_add.md

 Champion view:

-1. More friendly user interface.
-I.e. Dynamic titles to indicate what is being filtered and what the data in the visualizations represent.
+1a.
+Upload file/Select data option
-2. Upload file/Select data option
+1b.
+Reorganizing some of the code to have a bit more structure - mainly the computations done before the R shiny app.
-3. Reorganizing some of the code to have a bit more structure - mainly the computations done before the R shiny app.
+2. Create and add link to User guide document

 Overall view: